vuejsdevelopers/tutorials/vue.js/vue-js-component-templates/index.md

-# 7 Ways To Define A Component Template in Vue.js

 There's plenty of choice when it comes to defining component templates in Vue.
 By my count there are at least seven different ways:

 - String